 The Nature League seeks to immerse children in a natural environment that inspires creativity and endless exploration.
-Our curriculum is rooted in a play-based approach to learning that balances age appropriate physical development with nature-based art and science.
+Our curriculum is rooted in a play-based approach to learning that combines developmentally appropriate place-based science and art with child-led inquiry.

 Natalie Anaya is a PreK teacher with a background in Environmental Education and a love for SF parks!
 She holds a BA in Environmental Humanities from Whitman College and has been an early childhood educator for 8 years.